crowepj/arpspoof/README.md

 - Option to specify a unicast victim (IP passed to program) or broadcast (entire network/FF:FF:FF:FF:FF:FF MAC Address)

 # Usage
+arpspoof uses raw sockets.
+If you do not give it the CAP_NET_RAW capability (method described in Compilation) you will have to run it with `sudo` every time you use `arpspoof`

 ```
 Required Arguments:
 	-t : The I.P.
 Address to spoof as